fanzyflani/pixra/README.md

 Just in case you were wondering.

 See USAGE.md for information on how to actually use pixra (namely, the shortcuts).
+Or, of course, you can press F1 for in-app quick help.
 TIP: Printing it off is a good idea.

 === TODOs ===